IrrationalShadow/water/docs/content/notes/styleguide.md

 - Erskine Design's [Friendlier colour names with Sass maps](http://erskinedesign.com/blog/friendlier-colour-names-sass-maps/).
 - Sitepoint's [Using Sass Maps](https://www.sitepoint.com/using-sass-maps/).

 ## Extending

 - `@extend` placeholder selectors only, do not extend classes or elements.
 - Never extend a placeholder selector in another file.
 - Placeholder selectors should be written in the appropriate line position.

+In a scenario where you have multiple selectors with unique properties as well as sharing some common properties, a placeholder `@extend` could simplify your sass.
+Rather than repeating selectors in a comma separated multi-line way, you can
+opt for a placeholder that is extended by each individual selector that needs it.

 #### Example extend